hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/logs.md

 **Json Response**:

 * Time - The time of the event.
-* Event - The event name, can be CALL, PENDING, RUNNING, COMPLETED, ERROR.
+* Event - The event name, can be CALL, PENDING, RUNNING, FINISHED, FAILED.
 * CallId - The call id of a function call.
 * ShortStdin - The first few bytes of STDIN.
 * ShortStdout - The first few bytes of STDOUT.